 \section{Application}

-With these theorems mentioned above, we can not only avoid generating the orthogonal array when producing the adjugates of a Latin square, which will be helpful for efficiency in computation especially when writing source codes, but also will save a lot of time when generating all the representatives of main classes of Latin squares of a certain order if we using these relations together with some properties of cycle structures and properties of isotopic representatives, as we can avoid generating a lot of Latin squares when testing main class representatives.
-When generating the invariant group of a Latin square in paratopic transformations, it will be more convenient to simplify the composition of two or more paratopisms by the relations described in Sec. \ref{lem:Rel-Ad-T} (although this benefit for improving the efficiency in computation is not so conspicuous for a single Latin square, but it is remarkable for a large number of Latin squares).
+Using the theorems mentioned above, we can avoid generating the orthogonal array when producing the parastrophes of a Latin square, which improve the computational efficiency, especially when writing source codes.
+Also, a lot of time can be saved in generating all the representatives of the main classes of Latin squares of a certain order if we use these relations together with some properties of cycle structures and properties of isotopic representatives, as we can avoid generating a lot of Latin squares when testing the main class representatives.

-For example, when generating all the isotopy representatives of order 7, more than 96.4\% reduced Latin squares are easily determined impossible to be representatives of isotopy class (hence impossible to be representatives of inverse types or main classes) by cycle structure test (without generating any of their equivalent members to compare with), we could even be able to avoid generating most of these Latin square by avoiding extending the non-representative Latin rectangles to Latin squares.
-Among the left reduced Latin square (less than 3.6\%), more than 82\% of them could be determined impossible to be representatives by some further test; so only less than 0.65\% reduced Latin squares is necessary to be tested for representatives at last.
-When $n=8$, much less reduced Latin squares is necessary to be really tested.

-Obviously, a main class representative is a representative of inverse type, and is a isotopy representative, too.